 Example of The Crow

 The shooting star is bearish and found at the top of an uptrend.
 It has a short body, a long upper shadow, and little or no lower shadow.

 Look for three or more consecutive rising candles, each with higher highs.
 Then look for a candle with an upper shadow at least twice as long as the body.

 During the time frame, the price rises high above the open, only to close near the open.
 Price action drives the price up, but it meets selling pressure.
 A shooting star can signify a bearish reversal.
 It has to be at the top of an upward trend to be considered a shooting star.

 Example of Shooting Star Pattern

 #6 Hammer Doji

-A Doji candle occurs when the open and close are equal (or at least very close together).
+A doji candle occurs when the open and close are equal (or very close).

-In a dragonfly, the open and close are virtually the same but there is a lower shadow.
-A hammer doji is a dragonfly at the bottom of a downtrend.
-It is a bullish reversal pattern and signals the price could start to rise.
+In a hammer doji, the open and close are virtually the same, but there’s a long lower shadow.
+It’s a bullish reversal pattern and signals the price could start to rise.

-A traditional hammer candle looks like a hammer (right?) but the hammer doji looks like the nail ready to be driven down.
+A traditional hammer candle looks like a hammer (right?), but the hammer doji has a thin head.
 By itself, it’s not a bullish signal.
-But it lets you know there is a balance between the forces of buy and sell.
+But it lets you know there’s a balance between the forces of buying and selling in that time period.